 Autistic Dating: Dating Someone With Autism

 If you want to learn everything about autistic dating, dating someone with autism is what this blog is about.
-Unfortunately, there is not much talk about neurodivergent people and exploring romantic relationships.
-However, just like everybody else, people on the spectrum will also deal with many ups and downs when seeking their romantic partner and maintaining an intimate relationship with them.
+Unfortunately, there is not much talk about neurodivergent folks and exploring romantic relationships.
+However, just like everybody else, those of us on the spectrum deal with many ups and downs when seeking their romantic partner.

-People on the Spectrum will not Date Only People on the Spectrum
+People on the Spectrum will not Only Date Autistic People

-If you’re uncertain whether it is recommendable to start dating someone with autism, you will be happy to hear that people with autism often date people who are not on the spectrum.
-The reason for that is because autism is a spectrum, so you will probably not even realize if your crush has autism, at least during the first few dates.
-Both you and the person you’re dating are just looking for someone to connect with, and autism rarely stands in the way when it comes to dating and relationships.
+If you’re uncertain whether it is recommended to start autistic dating, you will be happy to hear that people with autism often date all people.
+Autism is a spectrum, so you may not even realize if your crush has autism, at least during the first few dates.
+Both you and the person you’re dating are looking for someone to connect with, and autism rarely blocks the way when it comes to dating and relationships.

-You might think that a dimly lit bar might be an excellent place for a first day, yet someone with spectrum will probably not feel comfortable in that surrounding.
+You might think that a dimly lit bar might be an excellent place for a first day, yet someone on the spectrum may not feel comfortable in that surrounding.
 A person on the spectrum could easily become uncomfortable or distracted in loud, crowded places.
-As they usually have heightened senses, people with autism will consider flashing lights and loud noises quite unpleasant.
+As they may have heightened senses, autistic people will consider flashing lights and loud noises quite unpleasant.
 Rather than going to a bar, consider going for a walk or sitting on the bench in the park.

 Talk about Physical Affection

 When you’ve been dating for a while, you will probably want to hug that person, hold hands or kiss them.
-People on the spectrum will also desire that physical affection, however, it’s very much recommended to first discuss it with them.
-Don’t just surprise them by trying to hold their hand when walking as they might not be comfortable with that.
-When it comes to any type of physical contact, always discuss first their preferences.
+People on the spectrum also desire that physical affection, however, it’s recommended to discuss it with them.
+Don’t just surprise them by trying to hold their hand when walking.
+When it comes to any type of physical contact, please discuss preferences first.

 Embrace Their Higher Emotional Capacity

-Many studies have shown that people on the spectrum will typically experience emotions and feelings stronger and deeper than those who are not on the spectrum.
-If you’re not aware of it, these feelings might be completely invisible to you and you might neglect your partner’s current state.
-Yet, you will be unable to connect with your autistic partner if you don’t understand the depth or display of their emotions.
+Many studies have shown that people on the spectrum will typically experience emotions and feelings stronger and deeper than those who are not.
+If you’re not aware of it, these feelings might be completely invisible to you and you might miss your partner’s current state.
+However, be willing to connect with your autistic partner if you don’t understand the depth or display of their emotions.

 The best way to understand it is by talking to them about it.
 Just like in any relationship, we all tend to react or feel differently about certain things, so the more you talk about it, the better you will understand.

-The thing you’ll need to keep in mind is that your crush or your partner has no bad intention while being brutally honest, they simply are sharing their truth.
+The thing you’ll need to keep in mind is that your crush or your partner is that they are sharing their truth.
 This also means that if they compliment you or say ‘I love you’ for the first time, they mean it.

 Introduce Changes Slowly

-A person will autism will prefer stability and familiarity over change and dynamic.
-That is the reason why they often don’t respond well to changes.
-They will enjoy maintaining the same interests over decades, so changing their taste in music, movies, food, or fashion will probably not be something you will see with them.
+An autistic person may prefer stability and familiarity over change and dynamic.
+Many enjoy maintaining the same interests over decades, so changing their taste in music, movies, food, or fashion may not happen.

 If there is a need to introduce a change in a life of a person with autism, be sure to do it slowly and make sure they are well informed about it at all times.
 Just because they don’t prefer changes doesn’t mean they are not able to adapt to new situations.
 It simply means it will take more time.